kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->
-- Adopt or resolve any local features or issues introduced in tool-specific forks
-- Make the usage of the new SIG API as mandatory for tools already using the current version of the PolicyReport API
+- Report controller, producer, or consumer implementations.
+The intent is to document the API and allow projects and tools to specify their own

 ## Proposal